 This joint effort also produced the following resources:

 This document developed by a representative of the California and Utah Networks highlights the areas of resonance between the Standards and the trauma informed approach outlined by the Substance Abuse and Mental Health Services Administration.
-The recording and materials from the April 18, 2018 webinar presenting this crosswalk can be found on the Virtual Events page.
+The recording and materials from the April 18, 2018 webinar presenting this crosswalk can be found here.

 STRENGTHENING FAMILIES APPROACH VIDEO